 Specify the filter to be applied to this line to restrict the numbers that can be dialed on it.
-You can assign a different restriction filter for normal service and for each of six schedules.
+You can assign a different restriction filter for normal service and for each of the six schedules.
 See the section on Services for more information about the schedules.

-Use Show, CHANGE and the dial pad to enter the number of the restriction filter to be assigned as the line restriction for each schedule.
-The default restrictions are as follows:
+Use Show , CHANGE and the dialpad to enter the number of the restriction filter to be assigned as the line restriction for each schedule.

+The default restrictions are shown in the table below: